 Mercato Metropolitano in Elephant and Castle feels like a community space where families bring kids for weekend meals, not a stage set pretending to be authentic.

-London’s late-night food culture reflects our multicultural reality and practical needs.
+London at night has a food culture shaped by multicultural reality and practical needs.
 After the pubs close, kebab shops, fried chicken places, and Brick Lane’s Beigel Bake, which runs 24/7, keep night-shift workers and late travelers fed after the Tube stops.
+Brick Lane is known for its iconic bagel shops, and the area remains one of the few places in London where you can still grab fresh food at almost any hour.

 These aren’t gourmet experiences, and they don’t pretend to be.
 They’re functional food stops that serve a purpose.
 The best ones still take pride in their craft: fresh bread through the night, quality meats, sauces made in-house for a quick fix it is not half bad.

 While we're known for fish and chips, many Londoners have a sweet tooth.
-If you've got one too, I've got a few recommendations that will promise a good time!
+If you've got one too, these are the sweet treats I would look for first.

 Traditional afternoon tea is British hospitality doing its best impression of itself.
 Visitors sometimes call it high tea, which is a different thing.